After fleeing Fort Ticonderoga, and then Whitehall, the Rebels continue their escape to Fort Ann.

 With information provided back at Fort Ann by a prisoner freed in the attack, Colonel Long did learn that a legitimate and sizable British relief force was expected soon.
 Given that knowledge, the soldiers at Fort Ann packed up, burned the fort, and made their way 14 miles to relative safety of Fort Edward.

 The spirited action had resulted effectively in a draw.
 The American Rebels failed to take the ridge-top position of the British, but they gave a good account of themselves, despite losing the flags of the 2nd New Hampshire Regiment.
 They rescued a number of prisoners and escaped with few casualties to Fort Edward to fight another day.

 The British under Colonel Hill claimed victory as their own.
 They had driven the enemy from the field in a heroic action against a foe many times their number.

-Driving south out of Whitehall, you’ll see Wood Creek and the Champlain Canal to the left.
+Driving south on Route 4 out of Whitehall, you’ll see Wood Creek and the Champlain Canal to the left.
 When the Champlain Canal was constructed between 1817 and 1823, engineers used the creek as a water route between Fort Edward and Whitehall.
 They deepened and straightened the waterway, expanding it over several generations.

 The landscape today is very different than it was in 1777.
 Fish Creek was shallower and the surrounding landscape a marshy lowland.
 Rock cuts were made to the surrounding rock walls to make way for the railway and roadways.
 As you travel south toward the village of Fort Ann, you will see a plaque identifying Battle Hill.
 However, this is not a safe place to stop.
 The roadway through this area is 55 MPH and the shoulder is very narrow.
 It is safest to drive south to the Fort Ann Pocket Park to stop.